Leibniz-HBI/factli/README.md

 ### About

-The Facebook directory-

-1. extracts posts of accounts and creates individual folders containing JSON response for every account (get_posts.py).
+1. Collects posts of accounts and creates individual folders containing JSON response for every account (get_posts.py).
-2. extracts content from CrowdTangle and creates CSV files containing the statistics of facebook pages (get_list.py).
+2. Collects content from CrowdTangle and creates CSV files containing the statistics of facebook pages (get_list.py).

 ### Storing API Access Token

-Store your API access token in a python file, name it Access_Token.py and save it in the DBoeS-stats directory.
+Store your API access token in a python file, name it Access_Token.py and save it in the factli directory.
 In the file store the access token as:
 ```
 access_token = "API access token generated from your crowd tangle account"